paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/09/the_web_aesthetic/index.md

 ![](rdio.png 'Rdio website interface.')

-Like the Chrome apps for <cite>The New York Times</cite> and BBC Good Food, this nudge toward a more app-like interface has resulted in a stronger focus on content (in this case, album covers), a more fluid layout, and less intrusive navigation.
+Like the Chrome apps for ""The New York Times"" and BBC Good Food, this nudge toward a more app-like interface has resulted in a stronger focus on content (in this case, album covers), a more fluid layout, and less intrusive navigation.

 In some respects, the new interface shares qualities with Microsoft’s “Metro” design language, found on Windows Phone and Windows 8.
 When you consider that some of the [design principles behind Metro][17] include “Clean, Light, Open and Fast,” “Content, Not Chrome,” and “Be Authentically Digital,” it would be hard to argue that these values couldn’t equally apply to web interfaces.